RobWar-code/swatter/README.md

 ### Ornaments

-To fit well into the background image ornaments are about 50 x 70px (say between 30 x 30 and 90 x 100) so the originals must be attractively scalable to these dimensions.
+To fit well into the background image ornaments are about 80 x 100px so the originals must be attractively scalable to these dimensions.
 They should preferably be of the form of victoriana, monochrome, if traced, or hand-drawn if coloured (pastels).

 #### Ornament Production